 Lakeland’s Commitment to Preserving Nature for Future Generations

-The department also facilitates the Natural Resources Board meetings, conducts tree surveys for public projects, provides environmental education for local schools (on Earth Day, Arbor Day, etc.), manages the Memorial Tree Program
+The department also facilitates the Natural Resources Board meetings, conducts tree surveys for public projects, provides environmental education for local schools (on Earth Day, Arbor Day, etc.), manages the Memorial Tree Program (PDF), and applies for Tree City USA.

 Trees & Streets